-Exterran Holdings has entered into the CEO Offer Letter with Mr. Way which describes the terms and conditions of his employment with Exterran Holdings which commenced on July 1, 2015 and with us following the spin-off.
+Exterran Holdings has entered into the CEO Offer Letter with Mr. Way which describes the terms and conditions of his employment with Exterran Holdings commencing on or about July 1, 2015 and with us following the spin-off.
 We anticipate that we will assume Exterran Holdings' obligations under the CEO Offer Letter at the effective time of the spin-off.
-In addition, in connection with the spin-off, we anticipate entering into new employment letters with some or all of our Named Executive Officers (the "NEO Employment Letters") which will set forth the terms and conditions of their employment with us following the spin-off.
+In addition, in connection with the spin-off, we anticipate entering into new employment letters with our Named Executive Officers (the "NEO Employment Letters") which will set forth the terms and conditions of their employment with us following the spin-off.
 These material terms of these employment letters are described in more detail below.